hidalest/sliderPricingComponent/README.md

 ### Continued development

 This was an awesome opportunity to learn about the slider but it opened my eyes that there are a lot of components that I haven't used before.
-This project inspired me on continue working on these kind of projects to learn more. eenshot, feel free to remove this entire section.**
+This project inspired me on continue working on these kind of projects to learn more. ate the file path in the image above.

+**Note: Delete this note and the paragraphs above when you add your screenshot.
+If you prefer not to add a screenshot, feel free to remove this entire section.**

 ### Links